-Write-down and conversion of capital instruments powers and/or bail-in powers
+(b) Write-down and conversion of capital instruments powers and/or bail-in powers

-The powers granted to the relevant UKRA under the Banking Act also include powers to vary or extinguish the claims of certain creditors.
-In the case of the BoE, these powers include a "write-down and conversion of capital instruments" power and a "bail-in" power.
+The powers granted to the relevant UKRA also include powers to vary or extinguish the claims of certain creditors.
+These powers include a "write-down and conversion of capital instruments" power and a "bail-in" power.

-The write-down and conversion of capital instruments power may be used where the relevant UKRA has determined that the institution concerned has reached the point of non-viability, but that no bail-in of instruments other than capital instruments is required (however the use of the write-down power does not preclude a subsequent use of the bail-in power) or where the conditions to resolution are met.
-Any write-down effected using this power must reflect the insolvency priority of the written-down claims (and, therefore, common equity must be written off in full before subordinated debt is affected).
-Where the write-down and conversion of capital instruments power is used, the write-down is permanent and investors receive no compensation (save that common equity tier 1 ("CET1") instruments may be required to be issued to holders of written-down instruments).
-The write-down and conversion of capital instruments power is not subject to the "no creditor worse off" safeguard.
+The write-down and conversion of capital instruments power may be used where the relevant UKRA has determined that the institution concerned has reached the point of non-viability, but that no bail-in of instruments other than capital instruments is required (however the use of the write-down and conversion power does not preclude a subsequent use of the bail-in power) or where the conditions to resolution are met.
+Any write-down or conversion effected using this power must be carried out in a specific order such that common equity must be written off, cancelled or appropriated from the existing shareholders in full before additional tier 1 instruments are affected and additional tier 1 instruments must be written off or converted in full before tier 2 instruments are affected.
+Where the write-down and conversion of capital instruments power is used, the writedown is permanent and investors receive no compensation (save that common equity tier 1 ("CET1") instruments may be required to be issued to holders of written-down instruments).
+The write-down and conversion of capital instruments power is not subject to the "no creditor worse off" safeguard (unlike the bail-in power described below).
+This power will, in due course, be extended to enable the write-down of certain other MREL/TLAC-eligible liabilities (in addition to capital instruments).